tash192dev/basic-report-typst-template-UoA/README.md

 The TOC uses roman page numbers, the rest of the document arabic numbers.

 For documents with only a few pages there is often no need for an outline and a separate title page.
 For these documents there is a `compact-mode`, where title information is shown on the first text page.
+An example for this mode can be found [here](https://github.com/roland-KA/basic-report-typst-template/blob/main/examples/mainCompact.pdf)

 ## Usage